MattStockton/MattStockton.github.io/_posts/2024-09-19-a-firehose-of-llm-ai-tidbits.markdown

 ---
 layout: single
 title: "A Firehose of LLM / AI Tidbits"
+excerpt: "A rapid-fire list of AI insights, tools, and concepts that have caught my attention lately — from practical prompting tips to the latest breakthroughs in multimodal models.
+If you're looking for a nudge to dive deeper into this space, there’s something here for you."
 ---

 I’ve been pretty far down the rabbit hole of Large Language Models for a while, yet there's still so much for me to learn.
 I feel so early in the journey.
 At the same time, I realize I’ve built up a lot of knowledge worthy of sharing.
 I enjoy writing about what I’m learning here on my site.
 It’s been a fun way to experiment with tools, get some writing practice in, and connect with others who are curious too.
 I have a large backlog of topics I’d like to write about.
 For this post, I’m trying something new.
 Instead of going deep on a single thing, here’s a firehose of quick tidbits.
 My goal in sharing this is twofold: (1) to categorize and solidify things I’ve found interesting over the past month or so, and (2) to inspire a few of you to go deeper in this space.
 Maybe you’ll find something here that is the nudge you need to go deeper.
 Happy building and exploring.